Kshitij111111/Alexa/README.md

 # Alexa
-The model is representing the Alexa that takes the sound and after analyzing showing the output.
+The model represents the Alexa that takes the sound and after analyzing shows the output.